I Hope You Enjoy Reading My Life Story

 During the time that I was in a coma I have some very strange dreams that were very realistic and even when I woke up I was convinced they had really happened.
 At one stage I was dreaming that I was in America driving my van on a cold dark evening, totally lost not knowing where the hell I was.
 Also, I thought I had met a girl and onto a nightclub where I was attacked, taken to a room and held against my will.
 I distinctly remember lying in bed with somebody lying on top of me holding me down with their hand over my face.
 I wonder now if this had got something to do with the doctors and nurses performing their duties.
 I remember asking Chrissy about this girl and if she was okay, obviously Chrissy didn't have a clue who are what I was talking about which is quite funny now because at the time it was so realistic.

 I spent over a week in a coma with tubes sticking out of every orifice and by all accounts I looked like nothing on earth, all swollen and bloated with bloodshot eyes that made me look like the devil when I finally opened them.
 After two weeks I was able to leave hospital which was absolutely fantastic.
 The staff at the hospital were wonderful and I will always be grateful for what they did for me.
+For more information on sepsis, please visit The UK Sepsis Trust.

 Unfortunately my troubles weren't over by a long shot.
 I started feeling very sick, especially whenever I ate something.
 The nights were the worst, I would wake up about every half an hour feeling extremely nauseous and then start vomiting like it was going out of fashion.
 At one stage, my mother whilst running down the stairs after I called her, tripped and head-butted the wall, luckily she didn't sustain a serious injury which was a relief.
 I went back into the spinal unit where they drained a lot of gunge and gunk from my right kidney, that made all the difference, it was basically like flicking a switch, I went from not being able to eat anything and keep it down, to having a voracious appetite and literally going back to my normal self, I've got a fantastic appetite and I love my food.
 I was then told that my right kidney was hardly functioning and I would actually be better off if I had it removed.
 This was a total shock at first, having your kidney removed is major surgery.
 That said, it was this poor functioning kidney that probably caused all my problems in the first place.
 So in June of 2009 I went into The Duke of Cornwall Spinal Treatment Centre and had my right kidney removed.
 Thankfully we humans can function perfectly okay with just one kidney so as long as I look after myself, drink plenty of water I should be perfectly okay with just my one kidney.